jakedarc/vscode-case-sensitive-add-next/README.md

 ## Release Notes

+### 0.0.5

+- Focuses primary selection when no others are found (again matching existing command).

 ### 0.0.4

 - Using command when selections don't have matching content now does nothing (like existing Add Next Occurrence command).